No Smoking Day

 * based on the cheapest packet of cigarettes

-Everyone has personal reasons for stopping smoking, and the benefits can be substantial not just for you, but also for the people around you.
+Everyone has personal reasons for stopping smoking, and the benefits can be substantial, including for your mental wellbeing.

 #NSD25